-1. Application Procedures - Vehicles
+1.0 Application Procedures - Vehicles

-- 1.1 Vehicle proprietors shall make arrangements directly with the Authority approved vehicle testing stations to have vehicles examined and tested. - 1.2 Prior to submitting the vehicle for examination, proprietors shall ensure that the vehicle is in good condition, i.e. mechanically sound; bodywork satisfactory. - 1.3 In respect of renewal applications, vehicles should not be examined more than 4 weeks before their licence is due to expire.
-However, it is advised to arrange the examination and test at least 7 days prior to the application appointment, in case the vehicle examination identifies the need for repair work and re-testing, which can then be undertaken prior to the expiry of the licence. - 1.4 Vehicle proprietors may be subject to a recharge fee by the vehicle testing station in respect of vehicles that fail the vehicle test and undergo a second examination and test. - 1.5 When presenting an application to the Council the following documents MUST accompany the completed application form:-
+- 1.1 Vehicle proprietors shall make arrangements directly with the Authority approved vehicle testing stations to have vehicles examined and tested. - 1.2 Prior to submitting the vehicle for examination, proprietors shall ensure that the vehicle is in good condition, i.e. mechanically sound and bodywork satisfactory. - 1.3 In respect of renewal applications, vehicles should not be examined more than four weeks before their licence is due to expire.
+However, it is advised to arrange the examination and test at least seven days prior to the application appointment in case the vehicle examination identifies the need for repair work and re-testing, which can then be undertaken prior to the expiry of the licence. - 1.4 Vehicle proprietors may be subject to a recharge fee by the vehicle testing station in respect of vehicles that fail the vehicle test and undergo a second examination and test. - 1.5 When presenting an application to the Council the following documents MUST accompany the completed application form:

-(i) DVLA Vehicle Registration Certificate (Log Book.V5) (which must show the vehicle as belonging to the applicant either wholly or jointly with any other person(s) hereinafter described as the proprietor(s) thereof) or a bill of sale identifying the vehicle, seller and purchaser as long as this is accompanied by the part of registration certificate showing the year of registration of the vehicle;
+(i) DVLA Vehicle Registration Certificate (Log Book.V5) (which must show the vehicle as belonging to the applicant either wholly or jointly with any other person(s) hereinafter described as the proprietor(s) thereof) or a bill of sale identifying the vehicle, seller and purchaser as long as this is accompanied by the part of the registration certificate showing the year of registration of the vehicle;

-(ii) Valid Certificate of Insurance or cover note confirming that insurance is in place for each driver of the vehicle and specifying use as either a Hackney Carriage or Private Hire Vehicle.
+(ii) Valid Certificate of Insurance or cover note confirming that insurance is in place for each driver of the vehicle and specifying use as either a hackney carriage or private hire vehicle.

-(iii) A current MOT certificate valid for at least three months or make arrangements with the appointed testing station to carry out the MOT test at the same time as the supplementary plating test takes place at the applicant's own cost.
-In the case of the latter the Mot certificate must be produced with the pass certificate before the licence plates are issued.
+(iii) A current MOT certificate valid for at least three months, or arrangements made with the appointed testing station to carry out the MOT test at the same time as the supplementary plating test takes place, at the applicant's own cost.
+In the case of the latter, the MOT certificate must be produced with the pass certificate before the licence plates are issued.

-(iv)Vehicle testing Compliance Certificate; pass certificate issued from the appointed testing station
+(iv) Vehicle Testing Compliance Certificate: the pass certificate issued from the appointed testing station